Noah-Huppert/human-call-filter/README.md

 - `DB_NAME`: Postgres database name
 - `DB_USERNAME`: Postgres username
 - `DB_PASSWORD`: Postgres password, optional

+## Audio Clips
+Human call filter plays audio clips during calls to communicate with the caller.

+These clips are located in the `./audio-clips/` directory.

+- `./audio-clips/`
+	- `intro.mp3`: Played before a caller is asked a challenge to verify they are human
+	- `success.mp3`: Played after a caller provides the correct answer to a challenge and before they are forwarded to the VOIP phone address
+	- `fail.mp3`: Played after a caller provides the wrong answer to a challenge and before the call is ended

+It is recommended that you record your own versions of each of these clips.
+To ensure that callers who hear these clips know that they have reached your number.

 ## Database
 Human call filter stores information about calls in a Postgres database.